KyleJKC/PromptLab/src/content/docs/efficiency/humanities_and_critical_reading.md

 ## 4. Supporting Essay & Argument Structure

-**What it is:** Use AI to help you plan essays: thesis, supporting arguments, counterarguments, evidence, structure.
+**What it is:** Use AI to help you plan essays: thesis, supporting arguments, counterarguments, evidence, and structure.

 **Example:**
 ```